ItunuoluwaTheDataAnalyst/Datafied-Qualification-Assessment/README.md

 Microsoft Excel - for primarily housing the data
 Power BI - for data cleaning, exploratory data analysis, and visualization

-# Data cleaning & Exploratory Data Analysis
+# Data Cleaning & Exploratory Data Analysis
 ---

 The data set contains 10,000 different customer IDs with their details with the bank.
 The following are the insights to be derived from the analysis: